vmware-tanzu/tanzu-dev-portal/content/team/dashaun-carter/_index.md

 - spring-office-hours
 ---

 DaShaun is a husband, father of four, volunteer, struggling athlete and Spring Developer Advocate at VMware Tanzu.
-Deliberately practicing to build better software, faster.
+Deliberately practicing to build, manage, and run, better software, faster.

 <!--more-->